 His usual first question upon spotting me at these locations throughout Miami is, what are you doing here?
 The answer is, I needed my Double Cheezer fix.

-It’s great that folks who have an aversion to food trucks will now have an opportunity to eat from one of the guys who has consistently produced top-notch fare out of his.
-I have never been served food from Jefe’s that was anything less than excellent, and it’s the commitment to quality that has always shined through.
+It’s great that folks who have an aversion to food trucks will now have an opportunity to eat from one of the guys who has consistently produced top-notch fare.
+I have never been served food from Jefe’s that was anything less than excellent, and the commitment to quality has always shined through.
 I’ve got no doubt in my mind that he will kill it with the Soul Shack.

 What’d I EAT at the Soul Shack?